Chemical Risk Assessment Structure

 Reduction Of Chemical Risk

-The risk be reduced to an acceptable level by undertaking deep technical, economic, and legislative investigation.
+The risk be reduced to an acceptable level by undertaking deep technical, economic, and legislative investigations.

 Important aspects for risk reduction in ‘Chemical Risk Assessment Structure’ are:

-1. Elimination: Avoid the use of the hazardous chemical.
+1. Elimination: Avoid the use of hazardous chemicals.

 2. Substitution: Replace the hazardous chemical with a less hazardous substance.